-The New Year is upon us.
-Whether you’re gathering up with family or friends, or staying at home with your family or alone, I have these ideas ready for you to start the New Year off right.
+The New Year is here again!
+I have these ideas ready for you to start the New Year off right.
 Sometimes thinking about writing down resolutions gets boring and stressing even, right?
 Well, these 5 ideas are different, and I’m excited to get to them!

 1. 52 week envelope challenge

-I’m really eager to try this idea along with my husband this year.
+My husband and I did this challenge last year.
+We saved over $1600 and we finished the challenge at the beginning of November.
 You need 52 envelopes, 1 for each week of the year, and you need to label them starting with $1, and all the way to $52.
 Each week you’ll grab the envelope that you feel comfortable adding that amount of money in it.
 You can start with the $1 envelope, or whichever you can afford to save that week.
 Once the year is over you would have saved $1378!

 If you’d like to save twice as much, grab two envelopes each week.
 Reuse them after you’re done with the 52 envelopes and you’d have saved $2756.